mdwRepository/ris-synergy-api/dependencies.md

 ### gunicorn
 - **Version**: 21.2.0
 - **Description**: A robust and widely-used WSGI server for Python web applications.
 Gunicorn is designed for Unix-based systems and is well-suited for larger applications and production environments due to its high concurrency support and flexibility.
 It is often used for deploying Flask applications on Linux servers.

+## Other

+### pytz
+- **Version**: 2024.2
+- **Description**: A library for working with time zones in Python, enabling accurate and up-to-date timezone calculations and conversions. `pytz` is commonly used in applications that need to handle multiple time zones or perform timezone-aware date and time manipulations.